Point-assigned distance-like functions on non-compact geodesic spaces: Dl-functions and their gradient lines

-To proceed, we need a formal definition of Busemann functions, the prototype of all dl-functions, see Remark \ref{b,h,d-l}. \begin{definition} Let $\gamma:[0,\infty)\rightarrow X$ be any unit speed geodesic ray starting from $x_{0}$ ($\gamma$ always exists by the assumptions imposed on $X$), and the function $b_{\gamma}:X\rightarrow\mathbb{R}$ \,defined as
+Before ending this section, we introduce an independent result --a representation formula for any dl-functions by Busemann functions.
+For convenience, we recall the formal definition of Busemann functions here. \begin{definition} Let $\gamma:[0,+\infty)\rightarrow X$ be any unit speed geodesic ray starting from $x_{0}$ ($\gamma$ always exists by the assumptions imposed on $X$), and the function $b_{\gamma}:X\rightarrow\mathbb{R}$ \,defined as